z-aqib/machine-learning-algorithms/challenger1/README.md

 - bagging does work but it takes extremely long, **over 24 hours of running** and laptop use. its not very feasible. accuracy improved by 2 percent but very inefficient. better to use 10 estimators instead of 50, whereas 50 gives better results
 - friedman_mse criterion is much better than squared_error
 - uptil now, more estimators means better accuracy
+- algorithm feature importance wasnt so good, maybe it woud have been better with bagging but overall didnt perform so good

 ### Analyzing depth
 | case number | depth | accuracy |